Bardolph-Automation-Inc/bardolph/docs/command_line.rst

     lscap -n 5
     lsrun --num-lights 5 scripts/on-all.ls

   With this option, discovery stops as soon as the expected number has been found, which is usually much faster.
+However, if you specify a count that is lower than the number of lights you really do have, one or more of them may not get discovered.

 .. index::
    single: lsrun